abubakrabas/alx-system_engineering-devops/0x00-shell_basics/README.md

-script prints path of current directory
+script prints path of current directory in long format